-Existing law prohibits any grantee, subgrantee, partner, or like party who participated on the above referenced Prop 64 PH&S Grant Program Scoring Panel from receiving funds from the grants awarded under this RFP.
-Applicants who are awarded grants under this RFP are responsible for reviewing the Prop 64 PH&S Grant Program Scoring Panel membership roster and ensuring that no grant dollars are passed through to any entity represented by any member of the Scoring Panel.
-Scoring Panel membership will be posted to the BSCC website no later than January 20234.
+Existing law prohibits any grantee, subgrantee, partner, or like party who participated on the above referenced Prop 64 PH&S Grant Program ESC from receiving funds from the grants awarded under this RFP.
+Applicants who are awarded grants under this RFP are responsible for reviewing the Prop 64 PH&S Grant Program ESC membership roster and ensuring that no grant dollars are passed through to any entity represented by any member of the ESC.